ITenthusiasm/custom-elements/src/Combobox/docs/combobox-option.md

       A <code>boolean</code> property indicating whether or not an option is currently filtered out by the user.
 Only relevant when the associated <code>ComboboxField</code> is in <a href="./combobox-field.md#attributes-filter">Filter Mode</a>.
     </p>
     <p>
       <strong>NOTE: You should <em>never</em> update this property.</strong> And there should be no circumstances in which you need to read from it either.
-This property is an accessor which exists <em>solely</em> so that it can be overriden for fine-tuning the component's performance. <strong>Most developers will will not need it.</strong> For more details on performance tuning, see our <a href="./guides">guides</a>.
+This property is an accessor which exists <em>solely</em> so that it can be overriden for fine-tuning the component's performance. <strong>Most developers will will not need it.</strong> For more details on performance tuning, see our <a href="./guides/filtering-performance-enhancements.md"><em>Filtering Performance Enhancements</em></a> guide.
     </p>
   </dd>
 </dl>